 Each user can be assigned different virtual directories.
-A virtual directory is added to a user account by using the User Manager..
+A virtual directory is added to a user account by using the User Manager.
 To add a virtual directory to a user, first:

 - 1. Select the user in the "Cerberus Users" list - 2.
 Next, scroll down to see the user details for the selected user.
 Click on the button labeled "Virtual Directories". - 3.
 Click "New" to open the "Add a Virtual Directory" window. - 4.
-Enter the path to the directory, or use the folder select option to navigate to the directory you wish to add.
+Enter the path, or UNC path to the directory, or use the folder select option to navigate to the directory you wish to add.
 If using the folder select option, select the folder you want, and press the "Select" button on the dialog box.
-The directory you selected should appear in the "Path" section. - 5.
-Enter a name for your Virtual Directory. - 6.
-Next, select the permissions for your Virtual Directory.
-And then click "Add"
+The directory you selected should appear in the "Path"